bob123456678/TrainControl/Readme.md

 ## Changelog

 * v2.1.0 [Beta]
-    - Added timetable feature as a new type of autonomous operation
+    - Added a Timetable feature as a new type of autonomous operation mode
         - Locomotive commands in semi-autonomous or fully-autonomous mode can be captured on demand to create a timetable
-        - The timetable can be replayed sequentally, with progress saved between runs
+        - Paths in the timetable can be replayed sequentally, with progress saved between runs
         - Timetables are saved in the autonomy JSON files so presets can be loaded as needed
+        - [Java API](src/examples/Readme.md) for programmatically creating timetables
+    - The Locomotive Commands window will now denote timetable starting stations with a * to simplify the creation of timetables that finish where they started

 * v2.0.17 [4/13/24]
     - Added Control+A shortcut to assign a locomotive to the currently active button